YgorPerez/YgorPerez/README.md

 - 🔭 I am working on [chrome new tab clone](https://github.com/YgorPerez/chrome-new-tab-clone)
 - 🌱 Learning React
-- 👯 Look forward to contribute in projects with other member of the community
+- 👯 Look forward in to contribute on projects with other member of the community
 - 🤔 Need help with the back-end
-- 👨‍🎓 I study in a vocational IT school here in Brazil
+- 👨‍🎓 I study on a vocational IT school here in Brazil
 - 📫 Where to find me: [Linkedin](https://www.linkedin.com/in/ygor-perez-de-oliveira/), perezygor@gmail.com
 - ⚡ fun fact: has been 6 months sice I started developing, I am 16 and I on the 2° year of high school
 ---